In-Person Activities & Spaces

 More information about SPSA training and expectations is available on the SLICE website.

 The university has established guidelines in accordance with the Centers for Disease Control, Pennsylvania and Allegheny County Health Department guidance and community health best practices.
 These baseline considerations, including capacity and physical distancing expectations, should be applied to all in-person activities or meetings.

 Requirements for Hosting In-Person Activities

-To request an in-person event, organizations will submit the Spring 2021 In-Person Activity Request (IPAR) form for approval.
+To request an in-person event, organizations should submit an In-Person Activity Request (IPAR) form for approval.
 Prior to submission, they must have two Canvas trained SPSAs or the organization’s IPAR will not be considered.
 Organizations, including student organizations that provide services to the campus community, will need to demonstrate the “value add” for the requested activity to be held in person and will need to outline how the experience will be accessible for students who are not in Pittsburgh.

 All in-person activities will need to track RSVPs, record attendance and comply with CMU’s minimum requirements for activities hosted on or off campus.
 More information about in-person activity requirements is available on the SLICE website.

 All student organization meetings should be held remotely, including but not limited to executive board meetings, general body meetings, committee meetings, floor meetings, training and onboarding meetings.

 The virus knows no boundaries and individual choices that are made, whether on or off-campus, could have serious impacts on members of the CMU community.
 Therefore, all events taking place at off-campus locations, whether at a rented venue, off-campus residences, parks, etc., must adhere to all university standards, including but not limited to facial coverings, capacity maximums and physical distancing.
 This stance supports the expectations outlined in A Tartan’s Responsibility.
 Additionally, these events must comply with any additional expectations as outlined by the location or venue.

 Performance and Club Sports Organizations